What is AI SEO? 2026 Definition + Platforms

 2. Referring domains and brand entity strength

-External presence — backlinks, brand mentions, and third-party citations — predicts AI citation likelihood across the major studies.
+External presence — backlinks, brand mentions, third-party citations — predicts AI citation likelihood across the major studies.
 Per Ahrefs’ analysis of 75,000 brands, branded web mentions and YouTube mentions show the highest correlation with AI visibility, outperforming raw backlink metrics.
+Wikipedia, Crunchbase, G2, Capterra, and trade press all feed the entity strength a model needs before prompt-time retrieval can help.

-3. Title and URL semantic alignment with fan-out queries
+3. Title and URL semantic alignment

 4. Extractable, answer-first content structure